2exp3/cv/content/home/teaching.md

 {{< icon name="flask" pack="fas" >}} **Science**

-In 2016, I took on the challenge of teaching science (in english) for first-year high-school students at the bilingual school [Colegio Santa Teresita](https://www.colegiosteresita.edu.ar/web/test-index), where we learnt about physical, chemical and biological processess both in the classroom and at the lab.
+In 2016, I took on the challenge of teaching science (in English) for first-year high-school students at the bilingual school [Colegio Santa Teresita](https://www.colegiosteresita.edu.ar/web/test-index), where we learnt about physical, chemical and biological processes both in the classroom and at the lab.